Tentative Schedule of Events

 Tentative Speakers

-Dudley Gardner, Director of Western Anthropological and Archaeological Research Institute, Professor Emeritus from Western Wyoming College
+Dudley Gardner, Director of Western Anthropological and Archaeological Research Institute, Professor Emeritus from Western Wyoming Community College

-Peter Lau, PhD, scientist, translator and Chinese history researcher
+Peter Lau, retired scientist and Taishan history and genealogy researcher

 Cheryll Leo-Gwinn, artist, granddaughter of Leo Pack (Pak) Jung who was appointed by Ah Say to be the Chinese agent to employ men and secure business for the railroad companies after his death, Leo-Gwin studios, https://www.leogwin.com/